Sexually Transmitted Infections (STIs)

 - Consider PrEP (pre-exposure prophylaxis) to prevent HIV.
 PrEP is a daily pill that greatly reduces the risk of HIV infection.
 Talk to your regular doctor or nurse, or find one of the many clinics with experience providing PrEP in NYC.

 - Take emergency PEP (post-exposure prophylaxis) if you are exposed to HIV.
 PEP can stop HIV infection if started within 36 hours but not beyond 72 hours of exposure to HIV.
-Go to an emergency room or clinic as soon as possible and ask about PEP.
+Go to an emergency room, clinic or NYC Sexual Health Clinic and ask for for emergency PEP to prevent HIV, or call the NYC PEP Hotline at (844) 3-PEPNYC (844-373-7692).
+The Hotline is available 24/7 and can help you get started on PEP right away.

 - Get vaccinated.
 Some STIs can be prevented with a vaccine, including HPV (Human Papillomavirus, a virus that causes cancer and genital warts), Hepatitis A, and Hepatitis B (viruses that cause liver cancer).